Parker Posey

 Parker Christian Posey (born November 8, 1968) is an American actress.
 Known for playing eccentric characters in independent films, she was named "Queen of the Indies" by Time in 1997.
-She has received nominations for two Primetime Emmy Awards, a Golden Globe Award, and an Independent Spirit Award.
+She has received nominations for two Primetime Emmy Awards, two Golden Globe Awards, and two Independent Spirit Awards.

 Posey's film credits include Dazed and Confused (1993), Party Girl, Kicking and Screaming (both 1995), The Daytrippers (1996), The House of Yes, Clockwatchers (both 1997), Henry Fool, You've Got Mail (both 1998), Scream 3 (2000), Josie and the Pussycats (2001), Blade: Trinity (2004), Superman Returns (2006), Broken English (2007), Irrational Man (2015), Café Society (2016), Columbus (2017), and Beau Is Afraid (2023).
 She has worked with Christopher Guest in his mockumentary films Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), For Your Consideration (2006), and Mascots (2016).

 On television, Posey has starred in the Netflix science fiction series Lost in Space (2018–2021), the HBO Max miniseries The Staircase (2022), and third season of the HBO anthology series The White Lotus (2025).
 Her book, You're on an Airplane: A Self-Mythologizing Memoir, was published in 2018.

 Early life

-Posey was born November 8, 1968 in Baltimore, Maryland to Lynda (née Patton), a chef, and Chris Posey, owner of a car dealership.
+Posey was born November 8, 1968, in Baltimore, Maryland, to Lynda, a chef, and Chris Posey, owner of a car dealership.
 She was named after model Suzy Parker, and has a twin brother, Christopher.
-After Posey's birth, her family lived in Monroe, Louisiana for 11 years.
+After Posey's birth, her family lived in Monroe, Louisiana, for 11 years.
 They later moved to Laurel, Mississippi, where her mother worked as a chef and culinary instructor for the Viking Range Corporation in Greenwood and her father operated a car dealership.
 She was raised Catholic.

 Born "into turbulence," Posey described her family as "fabulous Southern characters," saying, "I'm a character actor because I come from a family of characters."
 As a child, she showcased an inclination for performing, and attended Strong River Camp and Farm in Pinola, Mississippi.
 She also studied ballet and traveled to the University of North Carolina School of the Arts for training during their summer programs.
 At 12, she auditioned to attend the school's competitive ballet department but was not accepted.
 Her father encouraged her to act instead.